GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 ### 9.1.3.
 SpatGris, the plugin and SpatGRIS, the software

-For those who used the plugin *SpatGris1*, you'll notice that it isn\'t working anymore on most recent macOS and on the Apple Silicon machines.
+For those who used the plugin *SpatGris1*, you’ll notice that it isn't working anymore on most recent macOS and on the Apple Silicon machines.
 We recommend switching to *ControlGRIS*.
 The development of *SpatGris* ended in 2018.